GAA's Tweed Princeton Clone

 • The Mic input was eliminated.

 • The power supply is different.
 A pair of 1N4007 solid state diodes are used instead of a 5Y3.
-Because SS diodes are used, a lower voltage Hammond 270DX power transformer (275-0-275) is used in place of the (300-0-300) Fender PT, a 33uF cap and a 120 ohm/5W resistor were added between the diodes and the first filter cap, and a standby switch was added.
-Even with the lower voltage PT the plate voltage is still 373 V.
+Because SS diodes are used, a lower voltage Hammond 270DX power transformer (275-0-275) is used in place of the (300-0-300) Fender PT, a 33uF cap and a 120 ohm/5W resistor were added between the diodes and the first filter cap.
+Even with the lower voltage PT the plate voltage was 373 V. I added a 15V zener on the center tap to ground to knock it down by 20V

 • A Master Volume was added.
-I replaced the 220K resistor at the grid of the 6V6 with a 250K pot.
+The 220K resistor at the grid of the 6V6 was replaced with a 250K pot.

 • A 1K grid stopper resistor was added to the 6V6 grid to eliminate a problem with oscillations.